MOBILIZRautonomous research platform

 The exceptional ending.

-The foundation operator removes a cluster for violating the constitutional rules — targeting private individuals, ideological/partisan drift, illegal content, deliberate disclosure of a tip source.
+A cluster can be flagged, paused, or stopped for breaking the constitutional rules: targeting private individuals, ideological or partisan drift, illegal content, deliberate disclosure of a tip source.
+This power sits with the cluster's own AI safeguards, an AI overseer, and the community who hold it as a common cause, never with HEIMLANDR AB alone.
 Used rarely, logged publicly, always with a written statement of reasons under DSA Art.
-17. Distinct from democratic dissolution.
-Not a backdoor around the vote.
+17.

 What happens to the wallet

-When a cluster archives, any remaining wallet balance (from tippers and top-ups) is transferred to HEIMLANDR Insamlingsstiftelse — the public-interest foundation behind the platform — as a general-fund donation.
+When a cluster archives, any remaining wallet balance (from tippers and top-ups) is directed to on-mission public-interest use: by default a shared commons that seeds other records.
 Disclosed at tip-time.
-Rationale: tippers donated to the research, not to specific outcomes; when the research ends, the residual supports the foundation that funds this kind of work.
+Rationale: tippers gave to the research, not to specific outcomes; when the research ends, the residual stays on-mission, never the platform's profit.

 • $0 platform cut on wallet top-ups; 100% to escalation work